CREATE TABLE

 SET READY

-is a Regatta extension.- The
+is a Regatta extension.WITH

 clause is a Regatta extension; storage parameters are not in the standard.